newtonEMC2/good-engineering-practices/next-learning/next16-rendering-flow.md

 The user immediately sees the full page.

 * Server Components render as real HTML
-* Client Components appear as **placeholders** (slots) — the actual interactive content is not yet rendered and will appear only after React hydration.
+* Client Components render as **placeholders** (empty slots).
+The layout appears correct, but interactivity is not yet attached.

 **Diagram:**